Hi – welcome to my e-Portfolio!

 A bit about me...

 Having always had a passion for biosciences and environmental issues, particularly climate change, I read Biological Natural Sciences at the Univerity of Cambridge, where I specialised in Plant Sciences for my final year.
 It was during my final year research project looking at root-root interactions between wheat and weeds that I first became aware of the importance of plant root research in the wider context of food security and climate change, although I did not at that time envisage doing a PhD; I instead decided to pursue a career in secondary school teaching with the aim of passing on my love for plant sciences.

 I completed my teacher training (PGCE) at the Faculty of Education, University of Cambridge, before teaching science full-time in an 11-16 school in Cambridgeshire.
 Although an excellent and highly formative experience, teaching wasn't for me.
 I missed studying science and decided to embark upon a PhD at the University of Warwick, where I am now enjoying researching growth-immunity antagonism in plant roots.

-Having greatly enjoyed my three-month internship with the Food Climate Research Network (FCRN) during my MIBTP training year, outside of my PhD studies I have continued to work part-time for the FCRN, helping to develop food sustainability informational resources.
+Having greatly enjoyed my three-month internship with the Food Climate Research Network (FCRN) during my MIBTP training year, outside of my PhD studies I continued to work part-time for the FCRN until March 2018, helping to develop food sustainability informational resources.

 School of Life Sciences